Monday, August 29, 2011

 Optional: Spray Paint or Paint for the Legs

-*You can use table legs that are bigger.
+*You can use longer table legs!
 I used 4" table legs for this project*

 Begin by turning the suitcase upside down and placing a piece of hardware on each corner